Jean Vander Pyl

 Jean Thurston Vander Pyl (October 11, 1919 – April 10, 1999) was an American voice actress.
 Although her career spanned many decades, she is best known as the voice of Wilma Flintstone for the Hanna-Barbera cartoon The Flintstones.
-In addition to Wilma Flintstone, she also provided the voices of Pebbles Flintstone, Rosie the robot maid on the animated series The Jetsons, Goldie, Lola Glamour, Nurse LaRue, and other characters in Top Cat, Winsome Witch on The Secret Squirrel Show, and Ogee on The Magilla Gorilla Show.
+In addition to Wilma Flintstone, she also provided the voices of Pebbles Flintstone; Rosie the robot maid from The Jetsons; Goldie, Lola Glamour, Nurse LaRue, and other characters in Top Cat; Winsome Witch on The Secret Squirrel Show; and Ogee on The Magilla Gorilla Show.

 Early life and career

 Vander Pyl was born in Philadelphia to John Howard and Kathleen Hale Vander Pyl.
-Her grandfather had come from the Netherlands.
-Her father was the district manager for Knit Underwear; her mother was a Southerner from Tennessee.
+Jean's grandfather had come from the Netherlands.
+Her father was the district manager for Knit Underwear; her mother was from Tennessee.
 The two died within six months of each other in the early 1950s.
-By 1939, she was already working as a radio actress.

-On radio, she was heard on such programs as The Halls of Ivy (1950–52) and on Father Knows Best during the early 1950s, where she portrayed Margaret Anderson; the role was played on television by Jane Wyatt.
-Her husband, Carroll G. O'Meara, was a graduate of Stanford University who worked as a copywriter at KHJ radio in the mid-1930s and later became an advertising executive.
+By 1939, Vander Pyl was already working as a radio actress.
+She was heard during the early 1950s on such programs as The Halls of Ivy (1950–52), as well as Father Knows Best on which she portrayed Margaret Anderson (the role was played on television by Jane Wyatt).
 Vander Pyl made numerous TV appearances as an actress in programs such as Leave It to Beaver, The Donna Reed Show, Father Knows Best, The Beverly Hillbillies, That Girl, and Petticoat Junction.
+She also had a cameo appearance in the 1994 live-action film version of The Flintstones as Mrs. Feldspar, an elderly woman in a conga line right behind Dino.
 One of her final TV appearances was in the opening scene of the season-two Murder, She Wrote episode, "One Good Bid Deserves a Murder".
-Vander Pyl also had a cameo appearance in the 1994 live-action film version of The Flintstones as Mrs. Feldspar, an elderly woman in a conga line right behind Dino.